Introduction to San Francisco, California

 While not as warm as southern California, the Bay area has an agreeable climate and a boatload of recreational opportunities.
 The city's steep hills and walkable Golden Gate Bridge make it one of America's great walking cities.
 For more variety, dozens of parks are easily accessible.
 Golden Gate Park, the largest urban park in San Francisco (and larger than New York's Central Park) has lakes, waterfalls, the de Young Museum, the Strybing Arboretum and the Conservatory of Flowers.
 The Golden Gate National Recreation Area, with 75,000 acres on both sides of the Golden Gate Bridge, is loaded with beaches, islands, walking trails and forests with 300-foot redwoods.

-Along the Pacific Coast, Pacifica State Beach and Montara State Beach are draws; about 70 miles south of San Francisco, Santa Cruz is a surfer's mecca.
+Along the Pacific Coast, Pacifica State Beach and Montara State Beach are draw.
+And about 70 miles south of San Francisco, Santa Cruz is a surfer's mecca.
 The birthplace of surfing on the American mainland has the first surfing museum and more than 60 surf breaks (including Steamer Lane and Pleasure Point) along a 45-mile, S-shaped coastline.
 San Francisco is also within a short drive of some of the best golfing in the country.
 Harding Park within the city is a top-rated course; legendary Pebble Beach is just over an hour away.

 San Francisco at Night